Data-Coders/Banking-App-in-Java/Readme.md

-# Java Projects
+# Banking Management Application in Java

-This Project is made while learning Java Language and will have some Good and Awesome Projects.
+This is the First Repository By Aman and Kushal through Github.com.
+This will be Readme file for this Project I will Update it Later on as this is Just for you to get a Basic Understanding how to work from now on.

 ## Getting Started

 You just have to install JDK 14 on your Machine.
+I have Installed Java 14 SDK in My System and rest Depends Upon You

 ### Installing